Retinal artery occlusion may be due to embolism or thrombosis.

 Patients who have giant cell arteritis are 55 or older and may have a headache, a tender and palpable temporal artery, jaw claudication, fatigue, or a combination.

-Color fundus photography and fluorescein angiography
+Sometimes, color fundus photography and fluorescein angiography

 The diagnosis is suspected when a patient has acute, painless, severe vision loss.
 Funduscopy is usually confirmatory.
 Fluorescein angiography is often done and shows absence of perfusion in the affected artery.
+However, if patients present with acute transient monocular vision loss thought to be due to a thromboembolic event, imaging tests take unnecessary time and should be deferred if the diagnosis is clear.

 Once the diagnosis is made, carotid Doppler ultrasonography and echocardiography should be done to identify an embolic source so that further embolization can be prevented.